The Skiing 85%

-New for the 2015-16 season was La Sources des Arcs at the top of the Cabriolet gondola in Arc 2000.
-It has a wellbeing centre, complete with swimming-pool, sauna and steam room.
+La Sources des Arcs is at the top of the Cabriolet gondola in Arc 2000 and has a wellbeing centre, complete with swimming-pool, sauna and steam room.

-And for 2016-17 season the resort’s very first five-star hotel is opening.
+And in the 2016-17 season the resort’s very first five-star hotel opened.
 The Taj I Mah, named after a 115 carat diamond, stars Le Diamant Noir restaurant run by Michelin-starred chef Eric Samson.
 Try his Perigord black truffels served with some excellent wines and grands crus classés.